maine-imre/handwaver/docs/dependencies.md

 - [x] Hands

 **Note LeapMotion is not open source, so we are moving to remove them from our dependencies.
+We are hoping to preserve LeapMotion Core as a sensor input that we support, but are working to make our source compile without having LM as a dependency.

+**We are also considering adding support for ViveSense, Intel RealSense and Valve's SteamVR Skeletal tracking as alternative data sources.

 ### Photon PUN2 by [Exit Games](https://www.photonengine.com/en/pun)